opscentral/circleci-node-awscli/README.md

-# awscli built on circleci node
+# awscli built on circleci node:10